cohensha/Kabom/README.md

 |Autosuggest a member when searching or adding members to a project/team based on project types| |
 |Delete project | |

+# Deployment
+[The site is deployed](https://kabom-3627c.firebaseapp.com) through Firebase hosting.
+Previous deploymed versions can be viewed on Firebase's console, and new versions can be easily deployed from the terminal.
+To deploy:

+- clone the repo
+- checkout the deploy branch
+- make sure you have the latest changes in master, then merge master into dpeloy
+- run `npm run build`.
+This will create a production build in the build folder
+- run `firebase deploy` this will deploy the site.

 ---

 # REACT JS GUIDE